nodejs/TSC/BasePolicies/Governance.md

 There is no specific set of requirements or qualifications for WG membership beyond these rules.

-The WG may add additional members to the WG by unanimous consensus.
+The WG may add additional members to the WG by consensus.
+If there are any objections to adding any individual member, an attempt should be made to resolve those objections following the WG's Consensus Seeking Process.

-A WG member may be removed from the WG by voluntary resignation, or by unanimous consensus of all other WG members.
+A WG member may be removed from the WG by voluntary resignation, or by consensus of all other WG members.

 Changes to WG membership should be posted in the agenda, and may be suggested as any other agenda item (see "WG Meetings" below).